angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :card[Spirit of the Labyrinth] all fall under this heading.
 The easiest way to deal with them is of course removal however that is not always viable, especially in game one.
-Another way is to simply pass the turn a number of times using the sorcery speed cantrips on your turn and the instant speed free cyclers on the opponent's turn.
-Predict is quite useful in this scenario as, despite costing {1}{U} it allows you to _dig_ up to three cards deep into the pile.
+Another way is to simply pass the turn a number of times using the sorcery speed cantrips on your turn and the instant speed cantrips on the opponent's turn. :card[Predict] and :card[Consider] are quite useful in this scenario as they allow you to _dig_ more than one card at a time.
 Something like the following may be useful facing an opposing Narset for example (spread over multiple turns):

 :::row{variant=PILE}
 Pnd
-Pdt
+Con
 EoA
 Pnd
 TO
 :::

-One key thing to note with these cards involves Teferi, Time Raveler's {-3}
+One key thing to note with these cards involves Teferi, Time Raveler's -3 ability.
-ability.
 If use the ability on a Leovold, you _will_ get to draw the card afterwards.
 This can allow you to remove the disruption and _crack_ into the pile at the same time.